Kinvey/kinvey-cli/README.md

 * `flex status [serviceId]`

-   Displays the health of the current (the one you initiated last) Flex Service.
-To get the status of a different service, specify its service ID using the `serviceId` positional argument.
+   Displays the health of the current Flex Service, which is the one you initiated last.
+To get the status of a different service, specify its service ID.

 * `flex list`